 The legacy of Gilbert and Eleanor’s incredible rescue mission to help those fleeing persecution is carried forward by their grandson Peter Kraus and his wife Jill, who co-founded The Kraus Family Foundation.

 For information about financially supporting the Gilbert and Eleanor Kraus Initiative for Immigrant and Refugee Justice, contact Ilene Ausubel at IAusubel@urj.org.
-For questions about getting involved in the organizing or advocacy work, contact Dr. Julia Paley at firstname.lastname@example.org.
+For questions about getting involved in the organizing or advocacy work, contact Elizabeth Leff at email@example.com.